elukuro/goheru-markdown-blog-react/src/article/07-how-to-duplicate-array.md

-this happen because we did assignment `duplicate = arrayA` and because assignment in array is work as reference, so when we try to copy using assignment what happen is actually it will only copy the reference to the original array and not the value of the array itself.
+this happen because we did assignment `duplicate = arrayA` and because assignment in array is work as reference, so when we try to copy using assignment what happen actualy is copy the reference to the original array and not the value of the array itself.

 to handle this problem you can use spread operator to clone `arrayA`, spread operator is a new feature that introduce in ES6,